tremor-rs/tremor-www/docs/overview.md

 Operators CAN conduct or orchestrate one or many Tremor servers through its REST based API.

 The API in turn interfaces with registry and repository facilities.
-Tremor distinguishes between artefacts and instances.
-Artefacts in Tremor have no runtime overhead.
+Tremor distinguishes between artefacts and instances. artefacts in Tremor have no runtime overhead.

 Artefacts in Tremor are declarative specifications of: